 Business travelers looking for a travel rewards credit card might enjoy the Southwest Rapid Rewards® Performance Business Credit Card.
 It’s one of the best airline credit cards and includes several incentives that can make domestic travel cheaper.
-Cardholders can receive in-flight, security, and travel credits, while included companion passes can allow a travel companion to fly for free.
+Cardholders can receive in-flight, security and travel credits, including companion passes.
 And with a free upgrade to elite status, cardmembers will enjoy advantages like priority boarding and priority check-in.
 It also includes free same-day flight changes.

 Business travelers who do a lot of domestic travel on Southwest Airlines can enjoy lucrative rewards with this card.
 It’s not best for those who do a lot of international travel unless they make this their preferred card for domestic flights.
 Cardholders who don’t want to spend a lot on their card may not like the introductory offer that requires a large spend amount.